 The American Automobile Association has over 51 million members and the national headquarters are in Heathrow, Florida.
 AAA was founded in 1902.

 Allstate was founded in 1931 as part of Sears, Roebuck and Company.
-Allstate established its beginning by selling auto insurance.
-Founded in 1993, Allstate calls Northfield Township, Illinois home.
+Allstate established its beginning by selling auto insurance and calls Northfield Township, Illinois home.

 As one of the only large insurance companies based on the West Coast, Farmers is headquartered in Los Angeles.
 Farmers opened its doors in 1928 but is now a wholly-owned subsidiary of Zurich Financial, an Irish insurance company.